YunoHost/doc/pages/01.administrate/08.troubleshooting/troubleshooting.md

 ## 2. Ask for help

-Either on [the forum](https://forum.yunohost.org) or the chat : c.f. [this page](/help)
+Either on [the forum](https://forum.yunohost.org) or the chat: c.f. [this page](/help)

 !!!
-FOR THE LOVE OF GOD, PLEASE provide basic context !
-Volunteers can NOT help you if you do not take *five* minutes to describe your context : which kind of hardware, which Yunohost version, what you are trying to do, what you tried, what happened and **the corresponding logs**.
+FOR THE LOVE OF GOD, PLEASE provide basic context!
+Volunteers can NOT help you if you do not take *five* minutes to describe your context: which kind of hardware, which YunoHost version, what you are trying to do, what you tried, what happened and **the corresponding logs**.